-SHIN Visits NCDMB, Gets Assurances of Support for Oil Industry Projects - Champion Newspapers LTD
+SHIN visits NCDMB, gets assurances of support for oil industry projects - Champion Newspapers LTD

-The Executive Secretary of the Nigerian Content Development and Monitoring Board (NCDMB), Engr.
-Felix Omatsola Ogbe on Friday received a delegation from the Samsung Heavy Industries Nigeria (SHIN), led by their new Managing Director, Mr. Jin Lee.
+The executive secretary of the Nigerian Content Development and Monitoring Board (NCDMB), Engr.
+Felix Omatsola Ogbe on Friday received a delegation from Samsung Heavy Industries Nigeria (SHIN), led by their new managing director, Mr. Jin Lee.

-The company sought the Board’s assistance to attract new projects to the facility, highlighting their experience to execute major oil and gas projects and pledging support to the Federal Government’s mantra of fast tracking crude oil production and creating employment opportunities for Nigerians.
+The company sought the Board’s assistance to attract new projects to the facility, highlighting their experience in executing major oil and gas projects and pledging support to the Federal Government’s mantra of fast-tracking crude oil production and creating employment opportunities for Nigerians.

-Lee regretted that the facility had not carried out major projects since the onset of COVID-19 pandemic in 2020, when oil industry operations were significantly impacted.
+Lee regretted that the facility had not carried out major projects since the onset of the COVID-19 pandemic in 2020 when oil industry operations were significantly impacted.

 SHIN officials also requested the Board to introduce their company to the African Petroleum Producers Organisation (APPO) and other international clientele.
-The introduction would enable them to market their capabilities, attract international businesses, thereby establishing Nigeria as a hub for export such services in Africa, the MD said.
+The introduction would enable them to market their capabilities and attract international businesses, thereby establishing Nigeria as a hub for export of such services in Africa, the MD said.

-The company also announced plans to diversify into the renewable energy space, and contribute towards providing solutions to Nigeria’s energy challenges.
-The company’s intends to manufacture floating foundations and associated assets for wind farms, and other renewable projects.
+The company also announced plans to diversify into the renewable energy space and contribute towards providing solutions to Nigeria’s energy challenges.
+The company intends to manufacture floating foundations and associated assets for wind farms, and other renewable projects.

 In his comments, the Executive Secretary welcomed the new Managing Director to Nigeria, and assured him of the Board’s support, in line with its mandate to encourage domiciliation of critical oil and gas industry’s operations and patronage of established capacities.